aaronbloomfield/nws/hws/arp/index.md

            " may be pretending to be " + str(old_ip) + \
            " for MAC " + str(mac))
 ```

+A situation can occur when you do not know the other IP address.
+For example, if a given IP and MAC has an existing mapping, but then an ARP packet arrives mapping that same IP to a different MAC.
+In this case, just use the same IP address for both `old_ip` and `new_ip`.

 #### Step 5: keep running